StephanJanosch/any2eln/README.md

 ~~~
 git clone https://github.com/TheELNConsortium/any2eln
 cd any2eln
-python -m venv venv
-source venv/bin/activate

 poetry install
 ~~~

 # Usage

 ~~~
-python any2eln --help
+poetry run python any2eln --help
 ~~~

 # Labfolder module

 ## Description

-This module allows you to extract all your data from a Labfolder.com account.
+This module allows you to extract all accessible data from a Labfolder account.
 It goes through all the entries and saves them per author as `.eln` archives.
-Using this module requires an account on Labfolder.com website.
+Using this module requires an account on a Labfolder instance.
+Optionally it allows filtering by subgroup, for this group id and subgroup id have to entered.

 The `DATA` elements are converted as `.csv` sheet by sheet, when possible, and the full `.json` metadata is also saved alongside.